 • How capable is your team, and will they need extra technical support?

 If you are not sure, you could try out free testing tools first before moving on to enterprise tools later, or you could look for enterprise testing tools that offer free trials to try before you buy.
-ZAPTEST, for example, offers both free and paid for plans for your integration testing needs.
+ZAPTEST, for example, offers both free and paid plans for your integration testing needs.

-Offering customisable functionality that scales with your business, ZAPTEST is perfect for small, medium, and large businesses wanting to simplify integration testing without compromising on quality.
+Offering customizable functionality that scales with your business, ZAPTEST is perfect for small, medium, and large businesses wanting to simplify integration testing without compromising on quality.
 Book your demo today to find out more about ZAPTEST